International-GNSS-Service/SLM/doc/source/configuration.rst

 ------------------
 .. setting:: SLM_LOG_DIR

 The directory where file logs will be stored.
-If this directory does not exist but is a subpath of :setting:`BASE_DIR` it will be created.
+If this directory does not exist but is a sub path of :setting:`BASE_DIR` it will be created.

 ``LOGGING``